seqeralabs/cx-field-tools-installer/documentation/security.md

 # Security

+## Hardening the Installer Project

 We use [tfsec](https://github.com/aquasecurity/tfsec) to scan this project for vulnerabilities.

 The latest scan was conducted **mid April 2024**, with highlighted vulnerabilities and fixes being tracked and actioned in [Issue #36 - Fix tfsec-identified Critical/High vulnerabilities](https://github.com/seqeralabs/cx-field-tools-installer/issues/36).

-## Patching vs Suppression vs Ignoring Reported Vulnerabilites
+### Patching vs Suppression vs Ignoring Reported Vulnerabilites

 While it would be ideal to completely fix all reported issues, there are a few-complicating factors to be considered: